 - Half-precision floating-point multiply with add or multiply with subtract arithmetic operations.
 These instructions are an optional extension in Armv8.2-A and Armv8.3-A, and a mandatory extension in Armv8.4-A and later.
-See +fp16fml in the -mcpu command-line option in the armclang Reference Guide. - AArch64 Crypto instructions (for SHA512, SHA3, SM3, SM4).
+See +fp16fm1 in the -mcpu command-line option in the armclang Reference Guide. - AArch64 Crypto instructions (for SHA512, SHA3, SM3, SM4).
 See +crypto in the -mcpu command-line option in the armclang Reference Guide.

+1.3 How the assembler works on page 1-19

 3.1 About the Unified Assembler Language on page 3-36

 3.22 Use of macros on page 3-63

+Related reference

 Chapter 7 Directives Reference on page 7-197

 5.13 --cpu=name on page 5-109

+Related information

+-mcpu

 Arm Compiler Instruction Set Reference Guide